 Journaling can assist us to make new insights, including what we’re holding onto that’s not ours.
 It can help identify the underlying roots/influences of our fears, beliefs, disempowering patterns, habits, etc. Understanding why and where something stems from can help us to release it.

 A guided journal is a simple approach to journaling.
-Writing prompts take away the stress of figuring out what to write about and provide an easy-to-follow structure.
-They also help to spark new ideas and reveal perspectives one may not have considered otherwise.
+Writing prompts take away the stress of what to write about and provide an easy-to-use format.
 This can be especially helpful for people who find a blank page intimidating or are new to journaling.
+Prompts also help to spark new ideas and reveal perspectives one may not have considered otherwise.